Mauser Gew1898 Conservation and Checkout: Anvil 0134

 What are the key safety features of the Mauser Gewehr 1898?

-The Mauser Gewehr 1898 features a three-position wing safety and a third locking lug.
-The third lug acts as a critical backup safety mechanism in case of primary lug failure, enhancing overall firearm safety.
+The Mauser Gewehr 1898 features a robust three-position wing safety that physically manipulates the firing mechanism.
+Additionally, it incorporates a third locking lug, which acts as a critical backup safety in the event of primary lug failure, preventing bolt movement into the shooter's face.

 Related News